rokath/trice/docs/TriceOverRTT.md

     ```b
     trice log -port TCP4 -args localhost:19021
     ```
-    * trice output is visible
+    * Trice output is visible
     * With `h`alt and `g`o inside the Jlink window the MCU can get haltes and released
     * It is possible in parallel to debug-step with a debugger (tested with ARM-MDK)
 * ![./ref/JLinkServer.PNG](./ref/JLinkServer.PNG)